rhregalado/rhregalado.github.io/_essays/essay8.md

 <p>In one of my Master’s classes, during journal club sessions, we were tasked with evaluating the day’s reporter.
 On our rating sheets, we also had to write down two (2) “thought-provoking questions” from the report we had just discussed.
 On the surface, asking a question should have been easy.
 A walk in the park.
 Yet more often than not, I found myself among the last to leave the room, struggling to write even a single question!
 Don’t get me wrong: I could confidently say that I understood the discussion and grasped its main points.
 But when pressed to distill that understanding into a thoughtful question, I realized how little I had truly reflected on the material.
 At the time, I hadn’t even recognized that asking thoughtful, intentional questions was a skill I also needed to hone.
 It was humbling and I’m still working on it.
 A stark reminder that comprehension and curiosity are not the same, and that true learning often begins with the questions we dare to ask.</p><br>

 <p>Perhaps the same is true of love.</p>
-<p>Do you ask your partner questions?
+<p>Do you ask your love ones questions?
 Do you ask the right ones?
 More importantly, are you genuinely curious?</p><br>

 <p>I want to offer a simple thesis: <strong>curiosity is the smallest unit of meaning from which all expressions of love are formed.</strong></p>